MPX International Corporation says its Australian subsidiary has been awarded a Cannabis Manufacture Licence by the nation’s Office of Drug Control.

 According to its web site, MPX International Corporation (CSE:MPXI; OTC PINK:MPXOF) evolved out MPX Bioceutical, which was founded in 2015.
 MPX International was incorporated in its home country of Canada last year and became a public company in February this year.
 It currently has six brands in its stable and claims an annual production capacity of 8.85 tonnes.
 Last year it harvested 30 tonnes of high-CBD cannabis flower.

-Aside from Australia and North America, the company also has presences in South Africa, Sweden, Malta and the United Kingdom.
+Aside from Australia and North America, the company also has presences in South Africa, Switzerland, Malta and the United Kingdom.

 Earlier this week, we reported on another medical cannabis facility in Australia slated to begin commercial production in the middle of next year – Stage 1 of CannaPacific’s Lismore project.